 Use the Fox Sports Go app to watch FOX games on-the-go

 If you want to watch an NFL game aired on FOX while you're sitting in the long grocery store line, get the Fox Sports Go app and sign in with your cable or satellite TV provider.

-Sign in, and then you can open up the app to watch the current game, which could be your Dallas Cowboys or New York Giants (and hopefully not disappointing you like the first few weeks of the season).
+Sign in, and then you can open up the app to watch the current game, which could be your Green Bay Packers or Minnesota Vikings (and hopefully not disappointing you like the first few weeks of the season).

-Watch all SNF games with the NBC Sports app
+Watch most SNF games with the NBC Sports app

 NBC often gets the best matchups for their primetime slots.
-Watch the Baltimore Ravens and Pittsburgh Steelers game on Thanksgiving Day through the NBC Sports app, as well as all Sunday Night Football games.
+Watch the New England Patriots and Minnesota Vikings game on Thanksgiving Day through the NBC Sports app, as well as most Sunday Night Football games.

-Sign in with your cable or satellite TV provider, and watch the game on your smartphone under the table during Thanksgiving dinner (we won't tell).
+Sign in with your cable or satellite TV provider, and watch the game on your smartphone under the table during Thanksgiving dinner (I won't tell).

 Get MNF games with the WatchESPN app

-Stream all 2020 Monday Night Football games on the WatchESPN app by signing in with your TV provider.
+Stream all 2023 and 2024 Monday Night Football games on the WatchESPN app by signing in with your TV provider.
 You'll also be able to stream up to 10 ESPN channels.